kwinter745321/PicoLVGL/Videos/video27/README.md

 |                |  cog1.png                 |  image of a cog                 |
 |                |  R5.png                   |  image of my Raspberry PI 5     |

+14 April 2025

+I replaced the file display_driver.py to fix lines 78-80 that should not have an indent.